usmansbk/blog-draft/markdowns/redux.md

 Doing this will prevent our UI code from directly accessing our state tree.
 All interactions with the state will be done via the store object methods.
 Keeping them loosely coupled.

 ### Updating the State

+Now, we need away to update our state.
+Based on our application requirements, we should be able to do the following:

+- Add a Todo item
+- Delete an Item
+- Mark completed todo